LauraGwendolynBurch/Project_2/README.md

 1. Click the '[Deployed Application Link]()' provided in the '[Location](#location)' section.
 2. Click 'create account'.
 3. Enter your email and create a password.
-4. Save your login info to your notes for future use!
+4. Save your login info to your notes for future use.

 ![Account Creation Demo]()